MichaelHelgesen/Wyatt/README.md

 It´s flexible, and easy to use for both the developer and the content creator.

 ### Static Site Generator
+Gatsby was chosen, since I got a lot of errors trying to install Next, and I want to move on with the project.

 I´m not sure if I want to use Gatsby or Next in this project.
 I have experience with Gatsby, but would also want to learn Next.

-I´ll read up on the cros and cons.
+I´ll read up on the pros and cons.

 ### DAM
 The website will contain podcasts, images and illustrations.